Daniel J. Frey

 If the past is prologue, then by the time the remaining 95% of America is infected, 1.5 million lives will have been lost.

-What of the story of those who lived during this time of COVID?
+What is the story of those who lived during this time of COVID?

-There will be black faces, brown faces, white faces, Asian faces.
+There will be black faces, brown faces, white faces, and Asian faces.

 Their hopes.